RockLikeAmadeus/swe-toolbox/general/design-and-architecture/behavior-driven-development/BDD-phases/1_speculate.md

 - Increase ticket sales revenue by 5% over the next year by encouraging travelers to fly with Flying High rather than with a rival company.
 - Increase the customer base by 10% within a year by building a positive image of the Frequent Flyer program.
 - Avoid losing existing customers to the new rival Hot Shots Frequent Flyer program.
 - Reduce hotline costs by enabling Frequent Flyer members to purchase flights with their points directly online, unlike the current program, where travelers need to call to make a booking.

+When you're presented with a requirement or a set of requirements, "pop the why stack" by asking _why_ questions until you get to the ultimate motivation for the requirement.

+# Tease out features from the business goals

+## Impact Mapping